 2. Controls Blood Sugar

-Apart from regulating menstrual cycles, the stimulating effect of coriander on the endocrine glands also increases the secretion of insulin which is vital in the assimilation and absorption of blood sugar.
+Apart from regulating menstrual cycles, the stimulating effect of coriander juice on the endocrine glands also increases the secretion of insulin which is vital in the assimilation and absorption of blood sugar.
 This property of coriander is useful for people with diabetes and other insulin related disorders.
-Including coriander in your diet can lower the chances of sudden spikes and drops in blood sugar levels.
+Including coriander juice in your diet can lower the chances of sudden spikes and drops in blood sugar levels.

 3. Reduces Inflammation